Redaelli: «GP 2022 data heralds an incredibly successful edition»

 What to see in Brianza (besides Monza): 5 tips not to get lost

-Italy is dotted with places rich in history, art and landscape beauties.
+There are many things to do and see in Brianza, the heart of Lombardy.
+In addition to Monza, in fact, the area holds a historical, artistic and naturalistic heritage of inestimable value.
+From the Adda to the Brianza lakes, from Montevecchio to Seregno, passing through places of undisputed value such as the Arese Borromeo palace.
+In this article, a short guide for tourists to Brianza not to be missed.
+Italy is dotted with places rich in history, art and scenic beauty.
 Some are well known and told everywhere.
 Others, however, rarely conquer the limelight, but they are no less suggestive.
 Brianza is among the latter, even if an ever-increasing number of tourists choose it as a destination for short trips or longer holidays.
 This historic area of Lombardy, in fact, offers those who visit it a plurality of things to do and see .
 Itineraries suitable for all needs and different tastes, which allow you to discover a territory with a long and glorious history.
 Monza is undoubtedly the main attraction of Brianza, but around the historic city there are many other must-see places.
 The following list lists five, without claiming to be exhaustive.
-In Monza, on the other hand, separate articles are dedicated, given its importance:
+Monza, on the other hand, has its own articles dedicated to it, given its importance:

 The Adda, the Leonardo ferry and the ecomuseum

-The Adda river is one of the symbols of Brianza and you cannot visit this area without dedicating some time to it, also because it offers many ideas.
+The Adda River is one of the symbols of Brianza and you cannot visit this area without dedicating some time to it, also because it offers many ideas.
 For example, within the Parco dell'Adda Nord there is the Ecomuseo Adda di Leonardo , divided into 18 stages along the river, with the aim of enhancing its natural resources and encouraging sustainable development.
 One of the main attractions of the Ecomuseum is the Leonardo ferry , which connects the two banks of the watercourse, that of Lecco and that of Bergamo.
 What's special about it?
 It is a ferry without an engine, which walks using only the force of the currents.
-For those who love outdoor activities, the Adda offers a fantastic cycle / pedestrian path .
+For those who love outdoor activities, the Adda offers a fantastic cycle/pedestrian path .

 The Brianza lakes